 Achieving the perfect backpack fit has to do with pack sizes (like clothing), torso length, hip belt sizing, and how your curves pop (or how they don’t).

 Prefabricated Backpacking Pack Sizes

-You’ll notice that most backpack manufacturers offer their backpacking backpacks in different sizes.
+You’ll notice that most backpack manufacturers offer backpacking backpacks in different sizes.
 Some, like Osprey, dial it in with a Small, Medium, and Large.
 Others only offer two sizes, some a single size.